 Healing Doesn’t Happen Overnight

 I was so confused.
-According to multiple Christian songs, movies, books etc. all you have to do is kneel down and pray and all of your problems will be solved.
+According to what seemed like everyone, all you have to do is kneel down, pray and all of your problems will be solved.
 Your life will effortlessly transform into the unrealistic standard you hold yourself up to.

 Healing rarely happens overnight.
 Especially when we’ve been deeply wounded and we are stuck in a pattern of wrong thinking.